 20 November to 4 January

 Hampton Court Palace lies 35 minutes outside of London by train and is an excellent day trip destination for winter visitors to London.
-The 500-year-old regal home was a favourite of Henry VIII, and each year thousands of visitors enjoy skating in the palace’s garden.
+The 500-year-old regal home was a favorite of Henry VIII, and each year thousands of visitors enjoy skating in the palace’s garden.
 Relax after a skating session at the rink-side Ice Bar and Café or spend the rest of your day exploring the magnificent interiors of the palace.

 Find out more about ice-skating at Hampton Court Palace.